conda/conda/docs/source/building/meta-yaml.rst

 Use Environment Variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Normally the build script in ``build.sh`` or ``build.bat`` does not
+Normally the build script in ``build.sh`` or ``bld.bat`` does not
-inherit any environment variables from the build environment and only
+pass through environment variables from the command line.
+Only
-those listed under :ref:`env-vars` are seen by the build script.
-But
+environment variables documented :doc:`here <environment-vars>` are seen by
-you can list some environment variables to be inherited instead:
+the build script.
+To "white-list" environment variables that should be passed
+through to the build script, use ``script_env``.

 .. code-block:: yaml